fabmlk/php-oauth-lib-rs/README.md

 * `tokenInfoEndpoint` - specify the location at which to verify the OAuth token;
-* `resourceServerRealm` - specify the "realm" of the RS that is used when returning errors to the client using the `WWW-Authenticate` header;
+* `resourceServerRealm` - specify the "realm" of the RS that is used when returning errors to the client using the `WWW-Authenticate` header.
+Default value is `Resource Server`;
 * `throwException` - throw a `RemoteResourceServerException` instead of handling the failure in the library by sending a response back to the client.
 This is useful if you want to integrate the library in your own framework, you can use the information from the exception to craft your own response.
+Default value is `FALSE`.

+## Verify Tokens
+If you write a simple piece of software that does not use any framework for handling HTTP requests and responses you can use the following method to handle all communication with the client by itself:

+    verifyRequest()

+This will extract the Bearer Authorization header or `access_token` query parameter, verify it at the authorization server and inform the client about any problems.

+If you use a HTTP framework some other methods are available to help you verfiy
+tokens:

+    verifyAuthorization($authorizationHeader, array $queryParameters)
+    verifyAuthorizationHeader($authorizationHeader)
+    verifyQueryParameter(array $queryParameters)

+The `verifyAuthorization` method can check both the HTTP `Authorization` header value and the query parameters, in particular the `access_token` query parameter.

+The `verifyAuthorizationHeader` method checks just feed the `Authorization` header.

+The `verifyQueryParameter` method will check the query parameters that are provided.

+If you use a framework, also make sure to set the `throwException` field to `TRUE` and catch the `RemoteResourceOwnerException` exception and deal with it accordingly.

+## Retrieve Resource Owner Information
-After the `verifyRequest()` some methods are available to retrieve information about the resource owner and client.
+After the `verifyRequest()`, or any of the other verify functions, some methods are available to retrieve information about the resource owner and client assuming the verification was successful.

 * `getResourceOwnerId()` (the unique resource owner identifier)
 * `getAttributes()` (additional attributes associated with the resource owner)